fsdias/fsdias.github.io/_posts/2020-11-20-ecological_condition.md

 mu = regime[regime_id]+estate[estate_id] + k[obs]
 ```

 "regime" represents the effect of management regimes, that is non-certified, 3 years of certification, 5 years of certification or least-disturbed. "estate" represents the effects of the estates and least disturbed regions. "k" is a varying intercept that is estimated in light of geographic distance.
-The variable "k" accounts for the spatial autocorrelation and was estimated from a Gaussian process in which it is assumed the covariance between any two samples declines exponentially with the squared distance between them.
+The variable "k" accounts for the spatial autocorrelation and was estimated from a Gaussian process in which we assume the covariance between any two samples declines exponentially with the squared distance between them.
+Concerning the autocorrelation, I'm following what I read on [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) from Richard McElreath.
+I got the corresponding Stan code [here](https://vincentarelbundock.github.io/rethinking2/14.html).

 In order to fit the model in Stan we we first need to calculate distance matrix for the location of SVAP measurements.
 The points shapefile is available here.